yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/bucket.md

 # With Public Access

-Creates a development bucket with public access enabled.
+Create a development bucket with public access enabled:

 ```ts
 import { R2Bucket } from "alchemy/cloudflare";